-Adam has designed and illustrated books and book covers for large clients in the arts, architecture, photography, business, economics, music and music education sectors, but has tackled projects in many sectors over a long career in design for publishing.
-He believes a book’s style and functionality comes only through careful assessment of content with authors, editors and production staff.
+I’ve designed and illustrated books and book covers for large clients in the arts, architecture, photography, business, government, economics, music and music education sectors, but have tackled projects in many sectors over a long career in design for publishing.
+I believe a book’s style and functionality comes only through careful assessment of content with authors and production staff.
 Simple.
 Hands on.
 Content lead.
-When the organisation of a strong grid structure and application of highly detailed typography follows the result can only be a more beautiful, coherent product for readers.
+When the organisation of a strong grid structure and application of highly detailed typography follows the result can only be a more creative, coherent product for readers.

 An early career in magazine publishing built strong skills in art direction of photography and commissioning of illustration.
-Adam also works as an illustrator, painter and photographer.
-He utilises a small in-house photography studio.
+I also works as an illustrator, painter and photographer.
+I utilise a small in-house photography studio.
 Major clients include: Thames and Hudson, Phaidon Press, Faber & Faber Music, ABRSM (The Associated Board of the Royal Schools of Music), Schott Music GmbH, The Music Sales Group, The Edition Peters Group (Leipzig and London), BBC World Service, The Independent, The Times Educational Supplement, Wordsearch (architecture and design), Euromoney, The Architectural Press, Greenpeace, ICRC (International Committee of the Red Cross) and many, many more.

 I specialise in design for publishing, concentrating on book covers and illustrated books, whilst continuing to work in most areas of print design.
-I work for many major London publishing houses and for several in Germany.
+I work for many major London publishing houses and for several in Germany and, thanks to Reedsy, I now have a number of regular clients in the US.
 I approach each project afresh wishing content to lead the design process.
 I prefer to keep a close working relationship with writers, authors and editors as this tends to produce the most intelligent, appropriate design solutions.
 Please visit the studio’s website and Linkedin profile for greater detail of recent output.
 A small selection of work is also on display below.

 I was invited by Richard Hollis– one of the most influential figures in British graphic design who has worked as a printer, magazine editor, print-production manager, writer, teacher and a graphic designer – to work on his best-selling book Graphic Design: A Concise History, part of Thames and Hudson’s World of Art series.
 The book was put together sitting with Richard at his home studio.
 Images were embedded in the text following what Richard had done in John Berger’s book Ways of Seeing.